-School authorities may search a student and/or the student's personal effects in the student's possession (such as, purses, wallets, knapsacks, book bags, lunch boxes, etc.) when there is a reasonable ground for suspecting that the search will produce evidence the particular student has violated or is violating either the law or the District's policies or rules.
-The search itself must be conducted in a manner that is reasonably related to its objective and not excessively intrusive in light of the student's age and sex, and the nature of the infraction.
+School authorities may search a student and/or the student's personal effects or property in the student's possession, (including but not limited to such as, purses, wallets, knapsacks, book bags, lunch boxes, and electronic devices (such as personal computers, MP3 devices, tablets, and any cellular device, etc.), including a vehicle which the student brings on to school grounds, when there is a reasonable ground for suspecting that the search will produce evidence the particular student has violated or is violating either the law or the District's student conduct rules policies or rules.
+The search itself must be conducted in a manner that is reasonably related in scope to it's the objectives of the search and not excessively intrusive in light of the student's age and sex, and the nature of the infraction.